 The opioid epidemic has been with us for decades.
 It has resulted in untold misery and death.
 The pandemic only made matters worse.
 Overdose deaths spiked, in part because the synthetic opioid fentanyl flooded the market.
 I would be the first to acknowledge that drug abuse is a scourge that devastates many communities.
 But there is another tragedy unfolding around the country.
 People in severe, chronic pain are dying because of a lack of opioids!

 There is no question that far too many people have died from opioids during the last few years.
 Unfortunately, however, the crackdown on prescription medications like hydrocodone and oxycodone has had an unanticipated outcome.
-Many people in severe pain have been cut off from access to relief.
-The lack of opioids has some chronic pain patients turning to street drugs to ease their pain.
-Others may consider suicide as the only way out of excruciating agony.

 Opioid Prescribing Has Changed:

 For many years, the best-selling drug in America was hydrocodone with acetaminophen (APAP).
 A decade ago, more than 120 million prescriptions of this combination pain reliever were dispensed in the US.
-At last count that number had fallen to 40 million.
+At last count that number had fallen to just over 40 million.

 Some physicians were doubtless too promiscuous in their prescribing of opioids.
 But many doctors were sincerely trying to ease the suffering of people who had no other way to overcome severe and/or chronic pain.
 The DEA reclassification of hydrocodone from a Schedule III to a Schedule II drug made it much harder for doctors to prescribe this opioid to patients.